sebug/devopsdays-geneva-2022/README.md

 CI in Tekton - configure a web hook from the repo that triggers the pipeline run.

-There is also a dashboard í ½í¸…
+There is also a dashboard

+## Advanced Authentication patters at the Edge - Denis Jannot